intercom/example-single-page-app-install/README.md

-# Single-page app example Intercom installation for visitors
+# Single-page app example Intercom installation for logged-in users

 See different branches for different examples of single-page apps.